 DOCSHOP 2018: Film + Technology

 The workshops and panels for DocShop 2018 will focus on the intersection of film and technology.
 As filmmakers, our medium is rapidly changing and it is difficult, yet essential, to keep up with technological trends.
 DocShop 2018 will explore innovative cameras and production equipment, multi-media platforms for distribution, and how to navigate the increasingly prominent world of virtual reality.
 We will also entertain critical conversation about disruptive ramifications of tech on documentary and implications for the future of this storytelling form.
-Through workshops and panels we will hear from peers, trendsetters and innovators, including Vimeo, Vulcan Productions, Sundance New Frontiers, Tribeca Film Institute, Gravitas Ventures, Seed & Spark, ITVS and more.
+Through workshops and panels we will hear from peers, trendsetters and innovators, including Vimeo, Vulcan Productions, Sundance New Frontier, Tribeca Film Institute, Gravitas Ventures, Seed & Spark, ITVS and more.

 DocShop Passes are $150 and include admission to all sessions and DocShop special events (happy hour, Pitch day party) as well as a 5-punch pass for film screenings.
 Single session tickets can be purchased at the door for $10.
 DocShop is FREE for students from the University of Montana and Montana State University.